d-millar/ghidra-debugger-how-to/emulators/mGBA.md

 ## Errors:
 - If you're seeing the "Assertion failed" error, there's no current workaround.
 It has no affect on execution (other than flooding the terminal window in an annoying way on every step).
-- Static/dynamic listings unsynced: use "Modules"->"Map the current trace to the current program using identical addresses" (<=>) or equivalent.
+- Static/dynamic listings unsynced: use `Modules->Map the current trace to the current program using identical addresses (<=>)` or equivalent.